aneesh6214/lol-game-predicter/README.md

 - [CI/CD & Maintenance](./maintenance_future_work.md) *(To be Completed)*

 Each document outlines a different phase or aspect of the project.
 As the project evolves, these documents will be updated to reflect my current process, decisions made, and any changes in scope.

+**Important!!!** Python 3.10.0 or earlier must be used to ensure compatibility with tensorflow.